How To Choose The Best Tankless Water Heater In Ontario?

 Tankless water heaters last longer compared to storage tank heaters.
 With proper maintenance, they can provide hot water on demand for two decades or more.

-Tankless water heaters last longer as they aren’t exposed to the same wear and tear that comes with storing a large volume of heated water.
-Typically, the life span of a tankless water heater will be 20 years or more, compared to an average of 8-12 years for a hot water tank.
+Typically, the lifespan of a tankless water heater is 20 years or more, compared to an average of 8-12 years for a hot water tank.

 Less Chance of Flooding